Liz James

 Liz James FBA is a British art historian who studies the art of the Byzantine Empire.
 She is Professor of the History of Art at the University of Sussex.
+In 2024 and 2025, James was a member of a team that won Christmas University Challenge for two consecutive years, with Carla Denyer, Sophia Smith Galer and Tracey MacLeod.

 Career

 James is originally from Derby, East Midlands.
 She received an undergraduate degree at the University of Durham in Ancient History and Archaeology.
 She completed a master's degree in Byzantine studies at the University of Birmingham.
 She received her doctorate at the Courtauld Institute in London in 1989, studying under Robin Cormack.
 Her thesis discussed light and colour in Byzantine art and was entitled Colour Perception in Byzantium.
 Upon completion, she embarked on postdoctoral fellowships, notably at the Barber Institute.
 In 1993 she joined the University of Sussex.

 James was appointed Professor in 2007.
 Her professorial lecture was given in 2011 and discussed the mosaics in the apse of Hagia Sophia.

 In July 2024, James was elected as a Fellow of the British Academy.